 PWL produced a number of mixes of the track, including Yoyo's Extended Mix.
 Yoyo's treatment starts with Mel & Kim singing the chorus in accapella, before cascading into an extended version of The Album Mix.
 Like the Album mix, there are no additional vocal effects sampled and used in the production.

-The Robert Clivillés mixes, commissioned by Atlantic Records for an American release, provided a slew of lighter/fresher sounding treatments.
-The Stardom Groove Club Mix (referred to as the U.S. Remix on the original That's The Way It Is 12” release) freshens up the track with completely re-recorded instrumentation, and the overall effect is a lighter and fresher pop sound, unlike the original Album Mix which has an almost retro sounding quality.
+The Robert Clivillés mixes, which were commissioned by Atlantic Records for an American release, provided a slew of lighter/fresher sounding treatments.
+The Stardom Groove Club Mix (referred to as the U.S. Remix on the original That's The Way It Is 12” release) freshens up the track with completely re-recorded instrumentation, and the overall effect is a lighter and fresher pop sound, unlike the original Album Mix, which has an almost retro sounding quality.
 The Stardom Groove Club Mix features a variety of vocal samples from the girls' vocals, although these sound very organised and safe in comparison to the irresistibly chaotic, freer sampling of Phil Harding & Pete Hammond.

 The Stardom Dub maintains the sound of the club mix but loses all of the verse vocals.
-The sisters chorus vocals and backing vocals are included, alongside sampled vocal effects from their sung lyrics.
+The sisters chorus vocals and backing vocals are included, alongside sampled vocal effects from their recorded lyrics.

-The Kick N Live Mix (confusingly also referred to as the U.S. Remix, this time on the That's The Way It Is - House Remix 12” release) is very similar in style to The Stardom Groove mixes, taking the sound of the Club Mix and the vocal effects from the Dub mix and mashing these together to produce a funkier treatment.
+The Kick N Live Mix (confusingly also referred to as the U.S. Remix, this time on the That's The Way It Is - House Remix 12” release) is very similar in style to The Stardom Groove mixes, taking the sound of the Club Mix and the vocal effects from the Dub mix, and mashing these together to produce a funkier treatment.

-The Done Properly Dub uses little of the sung lyrics but ramps up the vocal effects from The Kick N Live Mix, using much of its instrumentation.
+The Done Properly Dub uses little of the sung lyrics, but ramps up the vocal effects from The Kick N Live Mix, using much of its instrumentation.

-The 7" single is backed with The Hip Hop Radio Mix of the track, which is an alternative edit of The Stardom Groove Mix and ends in acapella.
+The 7" single is backed with The Hip Hop Radio Mix of the track, which is an alternative edit of The Stardom Groove Mix, and ends in acapella.